FelixOnline/v2/content/articles/2010-12-2-google-to-make-learning-languages-redundant.md

 subtitle: >
   Google to make learning languages redundant?
 date: "2010-12-02 19:59:06 +0000"

 # Attributes from Felix Online V1
 id: "456"
 old_path: /tech/456/google-to-make-learning-languages-redundant
 aliases:
  - /tech/456/google-to-make-learning-languages-redundant
+imported: true
+comments:
+ - The idea of being able to converse with someone who doesnt speak your language and translated almost instantly is one of those inventions if anyone can pull it off Google can but even Google can not make learning languages redundant Napoleon said every tongue by man

 # Article Taxonomies
 categories:
  - tech
 tags:
+authors:
+ - kl208

+# Homepage control params
 headline: true
 featured: true